erikbg7/I18N-Singleton/README.md

 Pattern Theory Exercise (Singleton)

-The main objective is to understand Singleton pattern and develop a little program with ResourceBoundle in order to create a I18N manager.
+The main objective is to understand Singleton pattern and develop a little program with ResourceBoundle in order to create a I18N manager with four different languages: catalan, spanish, english and german.